 The recent trip, which I had a month ago was really awesome.
 The trip was in the heaven of Nepal; Mustang.
 Yes, I can say that because the place was so beautiful that I didn’t want to return from there.
 We planned our tour in the monsoon.
 Normally, the monsoon is not the right time to travel but we did anyway.
 There were a series of things which made our trip excited and adventurous.
-The first obstacles that got in our path were the landslides in different places which made us wait for a long time; only boring part of the trip.
-Being stuck in a place on other hand gave us an opportunity to explore new destinations.
+The first obstacles that got in our path were the landslides in different places which made us wait for a long time; only a boring part of the trip.
+Being stuck in a place, on the other hand, gave us an opportunity to explore new destinations.
 It was really serene to sit on the bank of the river and observe villages and their life.
-These are the moments which are going to be the highlights of the Mustang memory.
+These are the moments that are going to be the highlights of the Mustang memory.

 I also suggest that you should choose a road trip or hike to reach Jomsom.
 While on the path, you can experience the most beautiful experience of your life.
-You can experience the pristine views of rivers, waterfalls, giant walls, the jungles, the village, mountains and most important thing you can see the variation in the colour of hills.
+You can experience the pristine views of rivers, waterfalls, giant walls, the jungles, the village, mountains and the most important thing you can see the variation in the color of hills.
 From Beni to Mustang is a long journey where you can see the change in every single crossing hill.

 Mustang is not only famous for its natural beauty but also important Hindu Shrine.
 The Muktinath temple, one of the most famous temples of Nepal, the temple lies in a little hill as most of the temples in Nepal do.
 We pass through Kagbeni, another very important religious site before we reach the Muktinath.
 The interesting fact about Muktinath is that the temple is of Hindu god "Lord Vishnu" and the priest on the temple is Buddhist and moreover the priest is a female, this signifies the religious harmony among the people of Mustang.
 Mustang was the abode to Guru Rinpoche who is considered as the recreation of Lord Buddha.
 It is believed by the locals and there were so many monasteries of him too.
 The temple is surrounded by the 108 taps where freezing water flows, it is believed that the water can wash away all the sins and attain purity.
 The reason itself is enough for the thousands of pilgrims visiting the Muktinath.

 Mustang is also a central point from where you can plan other trips too.
-Mustang can also be the gateway to the Dhaulagiri circuit trek, Tilicho trek, Manang via Thorang la pass, Lo-Manthang (upper Mustang).
+Mustang can also be the gateway to the Dhaulagiri circuit trek, Tilicho trek, Manang via Thorang La pass, Lo-Manthang (upper Mustang).
 Mustang and particularly Marpha Village is renowned for ‘Marpha’ it's the local wine made from the fresh apples.
 You can also see the apple farms over there.

 I loved everything about the trip but the most important and the adventurous thing was the road.
 This narrow road and the hills looked like as if they will come to hug us every time we cross them.
 And I must admit the drivers who drive in such places are very daring.
 Hats off to them.
 My experience of Mustang was Magnificent hence I called this trip ‘Magnificent Mustang.’